Florence Wambugu: Career

-Wambugu is the founder, director and the chief executive officer of Africa Harvest Biotech Foundation International (AHBFI) since 2002.
-Previously, she founded, established and worked as Africa Region Director, ISAAA – Afri-center, in Nairobi.
-From 1978 to 1991, she worked as a senior research officer (pathologist) and coordinator of plant biotechnology research at the Kenya Agricultural Research Institute (KARI), Kenya.
-Thereafter (1991–1994), she was a post-doctoral fellow with Monsanto Company.
+She was the Africa Regional Director of the International Service for the Acquisition of Agri Biotech Applications(ISAAA) in Nairobi.
+Wambūgū was a Research Scientist at Kenya Agricultural and Livestock Research Organization (KALRO).
+From 1978 to 1991 she was a Senior research officer (pathologist) and Coordinator of plant biotechnology research at the Kenya Agricultural Research Institute (KARI), Kenya.
+Thereafter (1991–1994), she did a post-doctoral research at the Monsanto Life Sciences Centre.